MikhailKuklin/data-pipeline-COVID19-monitoring/README.md

 This command will build and execute SQL models and create gold layer table in Big Query.

-6. Follow first configuring insturctions for [Lookup Studio](https://github.com/MikhailKuklin/covid19_monitoring/blob/main/visualizations_readme.md)
+6. Follow first configuring insturctions for [Looker Studio](https://github.com/MikhailKuklin/covid19_monitoring/blob/main/visualizations_readme.md)

 Final dashboard is located here with `Viewer` mode.
 To get more detailed information on implementation of the dashboard, get detailed look at the copy of the production dashboard which the `Editor` mode.